jrkosinski/oracle-example/README.md

 ![](screenshots/bettable-matches.png)

-... you are getting the individual match details for requested matches.
+... you're getting the individual match details for requested matches (client is on the left, oracle is on the right).

 ## Conclusion